Self Employed? You will need your SA302 to buy a home

 How can this affect my mortgage application?

 When applying for a mortgage, one of the largest hurdles can be proving your income.
-As a self-employed person, your lender will require proof that you will be able to pay for a loan.
+As a self-employed mortgage applicant, your lender will require proof that you will be able to pay for a loan.
 Workers that have traditional payslips can provide these, as well as contracts but it becomes slightly trickier if you are self-employed.

 To receive your SA302 forms from HMRC, you will have had to have filled out your Self-Assessment tax return.
 If you are in the process of applying for a mortgage, then delaying in submitting your tax return may result in a delay in receiving the necessary documentation from HMRC.
 This could result in delays to your mortgage approval.